pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_76.md

 If you want to specify a different extent size, you can enable this option by clicking Settings → GUI Preferences → General and checking Advanced pool settings, as shown in Figure 6-5.

-Key details from the image:

-*   GUI shows Settings -> General
+The image shows the "General" settings page within a system interface.
+Key settings displayed are:

-*   Default logout time is set to 120 minutes.
+*   **Default logout time:** 120 minutes.
-*   Knowledge Center URL is: http://www.ibm.com/support/knowledgecenter/STPVGU
+*   **Knowledge Center:** A URL is provided for the knowledge center.
-*   Advanced pool settings are enabled, allowing extent size selection during pool creation.
+*   **Advanced pool settings:** This setting is enabled to "Allow extent size selection during pool creation."

 Figure 6-5 Advanced pool settings